Lynn Pasquerella: Career

 Since July 2010, Pasquerella has hosted The Academic Minute, a radio segment and podcast featuring a different university-based researcher each day.
-The Academic Minute is produced by Northeast Public Radio with support from Newman's Own Foundation in partnership with Mount Holyoke College.
-In addition to Northeast Public Radio, The Academic Minute is heard on approximately 30 additional stations across the United States and Canada.
+The Academic Minute is produced by Northeast Public Radio in partnership with the American Association of Colleges and Universities.
+In addition to Northeast Public Radio, The Academic Minute, which airs on WAMC, is syndicated to other stations throughout North America and streamed internationally via the web.

 On January 4, 2016, Pasquerella announced that she would be stepping down as president of Mount Holyoke College at the end of the 2016 academic year.
 Pasquerella became the 14th president of the American Association of Colleges and Universities starting July 1, 2016.
-In 2018, Pasquerella became the president of the Phi Beta Kappa Society.
-Since 2017, she has served on the Newman's Own Foundation Advisory Board and on the Lingnan Foundation Board of Trustees.
-She is also a member of the Editorial Advisory Board for Public Philosophy Journal.
+From 2018 to 2021, Pasquerella served as the president of the Phi Beta Kappa Society.
+She serves on the boards of several institutions and organizations, including the Lingnan Foundation Board of Trustees, the Heterodox Academy Advisory Council, the Olin College of Engineering Board of Trustees, and the national Trust for the Humanities.
+She is also a member of the editorial advisory boards of several academic publications, including the Journal of Public Integrity, LearningWell Magazine, the Journal of Brentano and the Aristotelean Tradition, and Public Philosophy Journal.

 Awards and recognition

+In December 2022, Pasquerella was awarded the North Star Medal of Lifetime Achievement by the STAR Scholars Network.
+In October 2022, she received the Brown University Alumni Association’s William Rogers Award, and in May 2020, she received the Mount Holyoke College Alumni Association’s Elizabeth Topham Kennan Award.
 In May 2019, Pasquerella was named one of America’s Top 35 Women in Higher Education by Diverse: Issues in Higher Education.

 Pasquerella has received the 2018 Algernon Sydney Sullivan Award for Distinguished Humanitarian Service and Altruism from Mary Baldwin College.
 On May 20, 2017, Pasquerella was the commencement speaker for Elizabethtown College's Class of 2017.
 On June 3, 2017, she received an honorary doctorate in Civil Law from Bishop's University in Quebec, Canada.
 Pasquerella delivered a commencement address and received an honorary doctorate degree at the University of Hartford’s graduate commencement ceremony on May 18, 2019.
 She also received honorary doctorate degrees during the commencement ceremonies of the University of South Florida on May 2, 2019, and the University of Rhode Island on May 19.
+She received honorary doctorates from Mount Holyoke College in 2020, from Concordia College in 2021, and from Bay Path University in 2022.